litehelpers/cordova-sqlite-evplus-ext-legacy-build-free/README.md

 ```

 IMPORTANT NOTES:
-- In case a `tx.executeSql` call results in an error and it does not have an error callback or the error callback does NOT return `false`, the transaction will be aborted with a ROLLBACK upon the `tx.end` call.
+- In case a `tx.executeSql` call results in an error and it does not have an error callback or the error callback does NOT return `false`, the transaction will be aborted *immediately* with a ROLLBACK ~~upon the `tx.end` call~~.
+- **BUG:** If a `tx.executeSql` call results in an error for which there is no error callback, the error callback does NOT return `false`, or the error callback throws an exception, the transaction is silently aborted and no `tx.end` callbacks will be fired.
 - When a multi-part transaction is started by the `db.beginTransaction` call, all other transactions are blocked until the multi-part transaction is either completed successfully or aborted (with a ROLLBACK).

 ## Background processing